pwighton/ci-qms/SOP-013--Change_Control_Procedure.md

 ### 3.3 Terms

-- **Administrative Amendment**: A protocol amendment that involves only logistical or administrative aspects of the study and does not affect subject safety, study scope, scientific quality, or subject rights.
-Administrative amendments do not require IRB/IEC approval prior to implementation.
-Also referred to as a non-substantive amendment.

 - **Consequential Document Change**: A change to a controlled study document (e.g., informed consent form, CRF, SAP) that is necessitated by and directly results from a protocol amendment.

+- **Expedited Review**: A review procedure permitted under 45 CFR 46.110 for minor changes in previously approved research, conducted by the IRB chairperson or one or more experienced reviewers designated by the chairperson, rather than by the full IRB board.

+- **Minor Amendment**: A protocol amendment that does not affect subject safety, study scope, scientific quality, or subject rights.
+Minor amendments require IRB/IEC review before implementation but may be eligible for expedited review per 45 CFR 46.110.
+Examples include typographical corrections, updates to contact information, and changes to administrative personnel.

 - **Protocol Amendment**: A written description of a change(s) to or formal clarification of a protocol.
 [ICH E6(R2) Section 1.45]